 Smoke testing and sanity testing are the most misunderstood topics in Software Engineering.
 There is an enormous amount of information available on the internet related to the subject but most of them seem confusing.
-This article will help you in understanding the differences clearly and addresses your confusions directly.
+This article will help you in understanding the differences clearly and addresses your confusion directly.
 The major difference between both types of testing can be quickly understood by the diagram given below.
-To appreciate this diagram, let us first learn a few basic topics that include:

 When you are developing a simple software program that consists of a few lines of source code, it is easy to compile and execute.
 But this is not the real situation in Companies.
 A typical Software program or application usually consists of 100 or even 1000s of source code files.
 Creating an executable program from huge source code files is a quite complicated and time-consuming process too.
 You need a build here to generate the executable program and this complete process is named as the “Software Build” in Software Engineering.

 Smoke Testing is a special type of testing performed on Software build to check the critical functionalities of the program.
 It is done at the early stage before regression testing or any other detailed testing is performed on the software build.
 The purpose of smoke testing is to reject badly performing applications so that the QA team does not have to waste time in the installation or testing of a software application.